Desorption atmospheric pressure photoionization: Transmission geometry

-Instrument Coupling
+Instrument coupling

 Separation techniques

 Thin layer chromatography (TLC) is a simple separation technique that can be coupled with DAPPI-MS to identify lipids.
 Some of the lipids that were seen to be separated and ionized include: cholesterol, triacylglycerols, 1,2-diol diesters, wax esters, hydrocarbons, and cholesterol esters.
 TLC is normally coupled with instruments in vacuum or atmospheric pressure, but vacuum pressure gives poor sensitivity for more volatile compounds and has minimal area in the vacuum chambers.
 DAPPI was used for its ability to ionize neutral and non-polar compounds, and was seen to be a fast and efficient method for lipid detection as it was coupled with both NP-TLC and HPTLC plates.

-Laser desorption is normally used in the presence of a matrix, such as matrix assisted laser desorption ionization (MALDI), but research has combined techniques of laser desoprtion in atmospheric pressure conditions to produce a method that does not use a matrix or discharge.
+Laser desorption is normally used in the presence of a matrix, such as matrix-assisted laser desorption/ionization (MALDI), but research has combined techniques of laser desorption in atmospheric pressure conditions to produce a method that does not use a matrix or discharge.
 This method is able to help with smaller compounds, and generates both positive and negative ions for detection.
 A transmission geometry is taken as the beam and spray are guided at a $180^\circ$angle into the coupled MS. Studies have shown the detection of organic compounds such as: farnesene, squalene, tetradecahydroanthracene, 5-alpha cholestane, perylene, benzoperylene, coronene, tetradecylprene, dodecyl sulfide, benzodiphenylene sulfide, dibenzosuberone, carbazole, and elipticine.
 This method was also seen to be coupled with the mass spectroscopy technique, FTICR, to detect shale oils and some smaller nitrogen containing aromatics.